CicerBro/SpotEngine/README.md

 php artisan spot:retrieve --initial-scan
 ```

 Uses XOVER to bulk-index spots in parallel.
 This is fast — the newsgroup's full history can be indexed in minutes.
 Spots are immediately browsable with their core metadata: title, category, size, and poster.
-Descriptions, images, NZB segments, and signature verification are not yet populated.
+Descriptions, images, NZB segments, and signature verification are not yet populated (see below).

 ### 2. Enrichment (`spot:enrich`)